-There are limits to how much your assets can be worth before they affect how much age pension can be paid.
+There are limits to how much you can have in assets before they affect how much Age Pension can be paid.

-Your principal home - and up to the first 2 hectares of land it is on - is not included in the Assets Test.
+Your principal home - and up to the first 2 hectares of land it is on - is not included in the assets test.
 Assets include: